JohnHiro84/JohnHiro84/README.md

-from Codecademy(ReactJs), some basic courses from the City College of San francisco(html/css/js), Responsive design and images from Udacity, and a backend course from free code camp (using mongoDb, Node and express).
+from Codecademy(ReactJs), some basic courses from the City College of San francisco(html/css/js), Responsive design and images from Udacity, and a backend course from Free Code Camp (using mongoDb, Node and express).

 ## Portfolio